Botanical Name: Primula species and hybrids

 Scorched leaves (dry, brown spots) are caused by harsh sunlight.
 Keep your primrose plant in bright, indirect light indoors.
 If you set your plant outdoors in the spring, keep it in full shade.

 Watch for spider mites.
 Dry indoor air in the winter months encourages these pests to invade house plants, another reason to keep the humidity up.
 You'll first notice faint webbing on the undersides of leaves.
 If your plant is badly infested, get rid of it.
 These harmful pests will quickly move on to your other indoor plants.

 Origin: England, Germany and China

 Height: 8-12 inches (20-30 cm)

 Water: Keep soil evenly moist.
+Primroses need frequent watering to make them happy.
+Keep an indoor watering can nearby so that your plant won't go thirsty.
 This plant wilts quickly when the soil is dry.
 Use a pot with drainage holes to prevent soggy soil, which can lead to root rot.
 Yellow leaves are a sign of overwatering.

 Humidity: Needs moist air.
 Set pot on a humidity tray to raise the humidity around it.
 Don't mist because primroses have hairy leaves that trap water, which leads to fungus.

 Temperature: Cool to average temperatures 50-65°F/10-18°C. Blooms will stay fresh longer if kept at a maximum of 65°F/16°C.